advaitdintakurti/notes/dsa/Merge Sort.md

 - **Space Complexity**: `O(n)`
 - **Stability**: Preserves the order of equal elements.
 - **Not In-Place**: Requires extra memory for temporary arrays.

+---

+### k-way merge sort vs two-way merge sort

+advantages of k-way merge sort
+-> more efficient with large datasets
+-> more scalable
+-> more flexible

+disadvantages
+-> harder to implement
+-> higher space requirements (same complexity though) -> overkill for small datasets